thomasmore-imd/devtools/editors/visual_studio_code.md

 This extension provides integration and support for gitflow in visual studio code.
 No need to work in your terminal to setup your features and releases.

+#### 1.2.2.3.
+GitLens

+GitLens literally super charges the Git capabilities of Visual Studio Code.
+You'll get inline commit messages, quickly gain insights to code changes inside your repositories and more.
+It even comes with integrations for other extensions, like Live Share!

 ### 1.2.3.
 Markdown

 #### 1.2.3.1.
 Auto-Open Markdown